echronos/echronos/components/mpu-armv7m/docs.md

 - Each region has *Readable / Writeable / Executeable flags*
 - Each region has a *base address and region size*

-A 'protection region' is essentially a partition of the processor's address space that enforces an access restriction.
+A 'protection region' is a partition of the processor's address space that enforces an access restriction.
 Had we set up some basic protection regions, the address space might look like:

 <img src="docs/mpu_hardware.png"/>